ligoj/ligoj/app-api/README.md

 # Management endpoints

-Following commands are only available in development mode, with exposed API:
+The following commands are only available in development mode, with exposed API:

 ```bash
 curl -H "SM_UniversalID:ligoj-admin" http://localhost:8081/ligoj-api/manage/info